0xlgtm/0xlgtm.com/content/blog/solidity-gas-optimization-deep-dive.md

 Before we begin, let's talk about the elephant in the room — why write another gas optimization article when there are already [so](https://www.rareskills.io/post/gas-optimization) [many](https://www.alchemy.com/overviews/solidity-gas-optimization) [resources](https://coinsbench.com/comprehensive-guide-tips-and-tricks-for-gas-optimization-in-solidity-5380db734404) [out](https://betterprogramming.pub/solidity-gas-optimizations-and-tricks-2bcee0f9f1f2) [there](https://0xmacro.com/blog/solidity-gas-optimizations-cheat-sheet/)?

-My main criticism of many of these articles is their preference for breadth over depth i.e. they do not adequately delve into the technical details behind the optimizations discussed.
-As such, my article will focus only on a few but highly impactful gas saving strategies.
+My main criticism of some of these articles is their preference for breadth over depth i.e. they do not adequately delve into the technical details behind the optimizations discussed.
+As such, my article will only focus on a few but highly impactful gas saving strategies.
 A comprehensive breakdown of each technique will also be provided to ensure that the reader fully understands how these tricks work.

-We will begin by covering the foundational knowledge necessary to grasp the concepts outlined later in this article.
+We will begin by covering the foundational knowledge necessary to grasp the concepts that will be outlined later in this article.
 Once we have laid a solid groundwork, we will delve into several optimizations, examining how these techniques work and some considerations to be mindful of when applying these strategies..

 # Prerequisite Knowledge